 Companies have to ensure their manufacturing processes are above board and they must hold their suppliers to the same standards.
 Manufacturers can use automated data collection solutions to facilitate production visibility.
 Products marked with barcodes or other traceable labels remain observable during distribution.
 The warehouse management system should also capture the supplier's information so there is a complete history on all merchandise.
 Businesses must find partners that adhere to quality control and have the ability to report processes.

-Recent laws give government regulators the power to detain pharmaceutical products they find suspect.
+Recent laws give government regulators the power to detain pharmaceutical products that they find suspicious.
 Throughout the supply chain, companies have to show they properly produced, handled and labeled their materials.
 The inability to display the proper documentation will lead to officials seizing and destroying products.

 The Drug Quality and Security Act detailed how electronic systems are essential for pharmaceutical product traceability.
 To comply with new standards, companies should have a warehouse management system with mobile devices for automated data collection and reporting.
-The RFgen white paper "8 Signs you Need an Automated Data Collection Solution" describes how a centralized system built on real time information coming from every step of the supply chain helps companies communicate their quality standards.
-It also makes government reporting simpler and more cost efficient.
+A centralized system built on real-time information coming from every step of the supply chain helps companies communicate their quality standards.
+It also makes government reporting simpler and more cost-efficient.